snehashakyas/SPIKE-Accessories-using-OpenMV/README.md

 import openmv
 <variable_name> = openmv.OPENMV(hub.port.<port_letter>, <baud_rate>)
 while(True):
-    <variable_name>.
+    <variable_name>.readColors() # or <variable_name>.readFaceRecog() if you want to run the Face Detector instead of the Color Sensor

-8. Move the OpenMV camera around to detect a face.
-The code will run until a face has been detected and you are notified through SPIKE.
+7. Move the OpenMV camera around to detect colors, or to detect a face.
+   For Color Sensor: colors detected will show up on the SPIKE Prime For Face Detector: the code will run until a face has been detected and you are notified through SPIKE.